jndiogo/sibila/examples/quick_meeting/readme.md

 The new information was correctly extracted: priorities, due by and assigned attendees for each action item.

-For an example of a harder, more complex transcript see the Tough meeting example.
+For an example of a harder, more complex transcript, see the "Tough meeting" example.